-Because of their close connection to water, a fertilizing element, the Nymphs were worshiped as daemons of fertility and vegetation.
-The nymphs protected the plants and animals and were also playing the role of nurses who occasionally raised human beings.
+Because of their close association with water, a fertilizing element, the nymphs were worshipped as demons of fertility and vegetation.
+The nymphs protected plants and animals and also played the role of wet nurses, occasionally raising humans.